How to Mute a Group Text on iPhone

 - Toggle on Hide Alerts.
 The toggle is green when enabled.

 That's it!
-Now you know how to silence group texts on iPhone.
+Now you know how to silence a group text on iPhone.
 If you still want to receive some alerts but don't want to see notifications on your Lock screen, you can turn off Lock screen notifications in settings.
 Check out our free Tip of the Day for more great Messages tutorials.

 More On: Group Messages